-Those trees that I have assessed to be in Retention Category B I have done so because they are growing in numbers, as groups or woodlands, such that they mostly attract a higher collective rating than they might as individuals (i.e. subcategory 2).
+Most of these trees that I have assessed to be in Retention Category B I have done so because they are growing in numbers, as groups or woodlands, such that they attract a higher collective rating than they might as individuals (i.e. subcategory 2).